-Adjunct Faculty: several adjunct faculty teach courses for Allied Health on a semester-by-semester basis and report directly to the program specialist.
+Adjunct Faculty: several adjunct faculty teach courses for Allied Health on a semester-by-semester basis and report directly to the program coordinator.

-For more information on this program please visit http://valencia.unm.edu/academics/divisions/Health-Sciences/allied-health.html or 925,8970.
+For more information on this program please visit http://valencia.unm.edu/academics/divisions/Health-Sciences/allied-health.html or 505.925.8970.